jonasmcferreira/adventures/docs/grimherald/grimherald.md

 **Screw that.**

-Grim Herald is here to shake things up.
+Grim is here to shake things up.
 Here, combat is quick, instinctual, and full of flair.
 Forget about intricate character sheets – we’re keeping it straightforward.
 Characters gain power, but they’re not invincible.
 They’re heroes, yes, but still mortals vulnerable to a well-placed strike.
 Magic here is volatile and unpredictable.
 Death is a constant companion in our adventures, making every moment in the dungeon pulse with peril.

 We stand for a few fundamental beliefs: